 It would be hard to find any athlete to agree to something like this in today’s world, but there were clearly no rules back then.

 Pete Rose might not be in the Hall of Fame, but this great commercial deserves to be.
-If anything, it sure beats another coronavirus press conference or a hand-washing seminar during this time.

 We might as well order some Kool-Aid online while we are at it, too.

 This post was originally published on March 24, 2020.